ekjotbedi/journal-entry-testing-tool/docs/AUDIT_TESTS.md

 - **SQL** — [`sql/je_tests.sql`](../sql/je_tests.sql), portable ANSI-style SQL
   that can be pointed at a real client database (SQL Server, Oracle, etc.).

-The pipeline asserts both implementations return the same number of findings, demonstrating that the SQL pushed down to the database matches the Python logic.
+The pipeline asserts that both implementations return the same number of findings, demonstrating that the SQL pushed down to the database matches the Python logic.